TwistingTwists/obsidian-tools/2024 summary.md

 	2. Gym and more active - more walks
 4. Programming
 	1. more stuff in rust.
+		1. PEG grammars
-	2. LLD / HLD / System design
+	2. LLD / HLD /
+		1. System design - arpit bhayani course.
+Gkcs course.
+Neetcode course.
 5. Keyansh finds it fun to learn stuff. tables and pictures. - mobile apps?
 6.